- 1 large Yam (Sweet Potato)

 In fact, if I don’t bring this dish to my family’s Thanksgiving, I’m pretty sure I will be disowned.
 Jokes!

-Traditionally, potato au gratin only uses white potatoes but I love adding yams as well for color and a slight sweetness that goes so well with the cheesy goodness.
+Traditionally, only yellow potatoes are used but I love adding yams or sweet potatoes as well for color and a slight sweetness that goes so well with the cheesy goodness.

 This dish is definitely very rich and decadent.
 But hey, it’s the holidays and you won’t regret making this, promise!